 Big J Stylez

-Big J Stylez explores Jacob’s passions – music, dance and acting, weaving a story which allows the audience to peer in and become a part of his whanau (family).
-The story highlights struggles he has faced for being ‘different’, Jacob was bullied at school for being born with Down syndrome.
-He has been able to use this pain to create a dialogue about acceptance and truth, inspiring others to leave their past behind and write their own destiny.
+Big J Stylez explores Jacob’s passions – music, dance, and acting, weaving a story which allows the audience to peer in and become a part of his whanau.
+Highlighting struggles he has faced for being perceived to be different, Jay uses this pain to create a dialogue about acceptance and truth, inspiring others to leave their past behind and write their own destiny.

-Jacob puppeteers his childhood friend/soft toy Tiger to describe the formative years with his brother and single mum.
+Jacob puppeteers his childhood soft toy, Tiger to describe his formative years of growing up as a 90’s kid in the Manawatu with his brother and single mum.
 These lighter moments of Jacob’s story are mirrored by moments of violence towards him and frustration of not being understood.
 A krump battle shows the moment his bully pushes Jacob over the edge after calling him a ‘handicap’.
 Using his body to articulate the raw emotion Jacob expresses the unspeakable through dance.

 Directed by Rose Kirkup